Therapists in 75233

 Not accepting new clients

-Specialties include addiction, mental health, trauma, anxiety and women's issues.
+Specialties include trauma, PTSD, anxiety and women's issues.
+I am licensed in Texas, New Mexico, and New Jersey.
 I am trained in Mindfulness-Based Stress Reduction, Mindfulness-Based Relapse Prevention, Mindfulness-Based Cognitive Therapy, Mindful Self Compassion, EMDR (Eye Movement Desensitization Reprocessing) and Dialectical Behavior Therapy.
 I trained at the Betty Ford Center, Hazelden and with Pia Melody.
-I treat adults (18 - 65).
-I have morning or evening appointments to accommodate working clients.
+I see adults ( 25 - 65).
 I strive to bring a fresh, energetic approach to the therapy process.
 I do not take insurance but can give you a "superbill" to turn into your insurance company for out of network benefits.

-Specialties include addiction, mental health, trauma, anxiety and women's issues.
+Specialties include trauma, PTSD, anxiety and women's issues.
+I am licensed in Texas, New Mexico, and New Jersey.
 I am trained in Mindfulness-Based Stress Reduction, Mindfulness-Based Relapse Prevention, Mindfulness-Based Cognitive Therapy, Mindful Self Compassion, EMDR (Eye Movement Desensitization Reprocessing) and Dialectical Behavior Therapy.
 I trained at the Betty Ford Center, Hazelden and with Pia Melody.
-I treat adults (18 - 65).
-I have morning or evening appointments to accommodate working clients.
+I see adults ( 25 - 65).
 I strive to bring a fresh, energetic approach to the therapy process.
 I do not take insurance but can give you a "superbill" to turn into your insurance company for out of network benefits.

 Emotional wellness in difficult circumstances requires honest self-reflection, bravery, humor, creativity and optimism and these are qualities I encourage within the therapeutic process.
 My approach to therapy is a blend of Narrative Therapy (discovering through conversations hopeful, preferred, previously unrecognized possibilities and outcomes), and Cognitive-Behavioral Therapy (challenging beliefs about actions in order to yield new results).
 I believe we are influenced by our family, community and childhood but are ultimately responsible for our choices and, further, that we possess the freedom to grow and change toward a desired way of being.